-Four-five years ago, it was nowhere near as popular.
+Six-seven years ago, it was nowhere near as popular.
 It was only in 2017 that cryptocurrency really started to be noticed.
 In December 2017, the prices of cryptocurrencies got really, really high.
 The popularity of cryptocurrencies increased a lot.
-Today, in 2022, Ethereum price increased significantly once again and reached more than $1,400 at the beginning of the year.
+In late 2021, the Ethereum price increased significantly, once again, and reached more than $4,735.

-The cryptocurrencies that were talked about the most were Bitcoin and Ethereum.
+The cryptocurrencies that were talked about the most were BTC and ETH.
 Bitcoin and Ethereum price predictions were in the news every single day.
 The future of Ethereum and Bitcoin were some of the biggest trends on Twitter, and they still are.